A Beginners’ Guide to BDSM Wearables: 7 Types You Should Know

 Use Toys as Rewards and Punishments

-Many sexual roleplay scenarios contain an element of power imbalance.
+Many sexual roleplay scenarios contain an element of power play.
 Power is intrinsically hot and wrapped up with desire for many people.
 So why not lean into that and include some kind of reward or punishment system in your roleplay scenario?

 The person in the more submissive role could be rewarded for good behaviour by having theit favourite toy used on them.
 Alternatively, they could be punished by being denied that pleasure, getting spanked or having to watch the dominant partner using the toy instead.